pymor/pymor/docs/source/tutorial_external_solver.rst

     :language: cpp

-Next we need the operator that discretizes our PDE.
+Next, we need the operator that discretizes our PDE.

 .. literalinclude:: minimal_cpp_demo/model.hh
     :lines: 22-32
     :language: cpp

-Together with some header guards these two snippets make up our :download:`model.hh <minimal_cpp_demo/model.hh>`.
+Together with some header guards, these two snippets make up our :download:`model.hh <minimal_cpp_demo/model.hh>`.

-The definitions for the Vector class are pretty straight forward:
+The definitions for the `Vector` class are pretty straightforward:

 .. literalinclude:: minimal_cpp_demo/model.cc
     :lines: 7-35